COVID-19 cases climb by 4

 All are self-isolating.

-This brings the total number of confirmed cases to 258 since March.
-Thirty cases are active, Algoma Public Health says.
+This brings the total number of confirmed cases to 273 since March.
+Forty-five cases are active as of Monday, Algoma Public Health says.

 There is currently one COVID-19 hospitalization.
 There have been four deaths in Algoma District.